Demerol Detox, Side Effects, Withdrawal, Overdose, Addiction Treatment

 Meperidine is used to ease moderate to severe pain.
 It works by altering the way the brain and nervous system respond to pain.
 Meperidine (Rx) Brand and other names are Demerol, Pethidine, Isonipecaine.
 Moreover, it is also called meperidine hydrochloride.
 Unfortunately, meperidine may be habit-forming, especially with prolonged use.
-Therefore, your healthcare provider may advise you to undergo a Demerol detox to wean off the drug safely if you have developed a dependency or substance abuse, as it may cause withdrawal symptoms.
+Therefore, your healthcare provider may advise you to undergo a Demerol detox to wean off the drug safely if you have developed a dependency or prescription drug addiction or substance abuse, as it may cause withdrawal symptoms.

 Provided that, while taking meperidine, consult your pain treatment goals, period of treatment, and other ways to manage your pain with your healthcare provider.
 In addition, tell your doctor if you or anyone in your family: